ArielElb/TryHackMe/Windows Privilege Escalation/README.md

 By properly quoting paths with spaces, administrators can ensure that the system correctly interprets the full path to the service executable, preventing potential security vulnerabilities associated with the "unquoted service path" issue.

-- scanning with linpeas again and as you can see there are services that are unquoted :
+- scanning with winpeas again and as you can see there are services that are unquoted :
   ![image](https://github.com/ArielElb/TryHackMe/assets/94087682/92198fe3-0886-4deb-a407-550165c74506)

 - or using Windows Service Control to query :
   ![image](https://github.com/ArielElb/TryHackMe/assets/94087682/c23f1d25-eb7b-49c7-a3a2-ee9af59d2992)

   we can see that we have Read Write permitions in thr Unqueted Path Service directory because user is part of   the USERS group.
   ![image](https://github.com/ArielElb/TryHackMe/assets/94087682/6fad0f41-4386-4018-b690-13f13adc3086)

  - setting up the payload ( we already had one we created with msf venomd ):